picodotdev/alis/README.md

 * Share it in social networks, forums, create a blog post or video about it
 * Send me an email, I like to read that the script is being used and is useful :).
 Which are your computer specs, which is your alis configuration, if is your personal or working computer, if all worked fine or some suggestion to improve the script

-### Media reference
+## Media reference

 * 2022.01 [Arch + Alis, Arco Linux](https://www.arcolinuxiso.com/aa/) ([video playlist](https://www.youtube.com/playlist?list=PLlloYVGq5pS7lMblPjiifVxxnMAqYzBU5))
 * 2020.07 [Arch installer - alis](https://r1ce.net/2020/07/07/arch-installer-alis/)
 * 2019.06 [Arch Linux OS Challenge: Install Arch 'The Easy Way' With These 2 Alternative Methods](https://www.forbes.com/sites/jasonevangelho/2019/06/10/arch-linux-os-challenge-2-alternatives-install-gui-script-easy/)

-### Alternatives
+## Alternatives

-Threre are other quite good similar projects that can be used as alternative to install a vanilla Arch Linux without any additions.
+There are other quite good similar projects that can be used as alternative to install a vanilla Arch Linux without any additions.

-* [Archinstall](https://github.com/archlinux/archinstall) (included in the installation media)
+* [Arch Installer](https://github.com/archlinux/archinstall) (included in the installation media)
 * [archfi](https://github.com/MatMoul/archfi/)
 * [Archlinux Ultimate Installer (aui)](https://github.com/helmuthdu/aui) (only accepts patches)